-Mark Aaron Polger is a seasoned librarian and instructor who has been working in libraries for over 25 years.
+Mark Aaron Polger is an academic librarian and information literacy instructor who has been working in libraries for over 25 years.
 He received his MLIS degree almost 20 years ago and has worked as a Children’s Librarian, Medical Librarian, and Cataloguer in public, hospital, and academic libraries.
 Currently, he is the First Year Outreach Librarian at the College of Staten Island, City University of New York (CUNY).

 At the College of Staten Island, his responsibilities include promoting library services and resources to first year students.
 He is also responsible for coordinating CLUE library workshops (credit-based workshops for first year students) and teaches LIB 102 (Beyond Google: Research for College Success), the Information Literacy course taught in the department.
 He is also the liaison to the English and Psychology departments and provides library instruction to first year classes in those disciplines.